 In this post: Want to update an antique dresser for a modern French look?
-Check out this DIY makeover of a vintage french painted dresser for our upstairs hallway.⇒
+See how I transformed a vintage painted dresser for our upstairs hallway.⇒

 They all thought I was crazy.